Maria-Maltseva/info.erp.net/features/ui-ux-features/side-panel.md

 They often search for specific types of entries.
 That’s why, when in a list navigator, the side panel includes an Advanced Filter.
 This powerful tool allows users to search using one or multiple criteria they define.
-The Advanced filter usually comes on top of the side panel toolkit along with several common instruments like Discussion and Files.
+The Advanced filter usually comes on top of the side panel toolkit along with several common instruments.

 ![Side_panel_004--](https://github.com/user-attachments/assets/cd1656b2-9a3a-49c1-8e7b-82a4cadfb753)
 _What you see here: The Advanced filter is one of the most powerful tools one can find inside the “side panel” toolbox._

-After using the Advanced filter the user would probably end up with a selection of items to work on.
+After using the Advanced filter the user may end up with a selection of items to continuously work on.
-What do people do with selections?
-Users often want to keep the selected items for later use.
-The side panel makes this possible through the “Create a Tile” option _(read more about [Tiles](https://info.erp.net/features/my-apps/tiles.html)")_.
+In case the user walts to preserve the selection, the Side Panel makes this possible through the “Create a Tile” option _(read more about [Tiles](https://info.erp.net/features/my-apps/tiles.html)")_.

 ![Side_panel_006-](https://github.com/user-attachments/assets/966339db-776e-431c-afa2-50e9fdd3838f)
-_What you see here: When the user is dealing with a selection of items from a list, the side panel will suggest creating a new Tile._
+_What you see here: When the user is dealing with a selection of items from a list, the Side Panel will suggest creating a new Tile._

 When viewing single entries — such as a certain Lead, an Order, or a Case — the side panel offers different options.
 For example, one can add the entry to Favorites, or save it as a document within a specific Folder (read more about Folders).